 Want to schedule threads easily too?
 Give Hypefury a try!

 Much like a normal tweet you can compose your threads either directly from the queue or from the drafts tab.

 Either way will work just fine, it just depends on whether you’re creating a stock pile of content or creating something to share right away.

-3. From the composer you can add tweets to your threads by clicking on the (+) button in the text box.
+- From the editor you can add tweets to your threads by clicking on the (+) button in the text box.